© VisitmyLisbon.com – 2021

 Excellent !
 Everything can be done on foot.
 You are close to the ferry terminal (to reach Cacilhas/Almada/Cristo Rei) and the train station serving Bélem, Cascais/Estoril.

-A bourgeois district par excellence, it was the lair of intellectuals and Fernando Pessoa, the famous poet.
+This bourgeois district par excellence was the lair of intellectuals including Fernando Pessoa, the famous poet.
 French-style « chic » shops grew like mushrooms.
-You’ll be happy if you want to do some shopping in Lisbon.
+You’ll be pleased if you want to do some shopping in Lisbon.
 Chiado is the cultural heart of the city, close to Bairro Alto, Baixa and the Rossio square.
-It is therefore ideally located.
+Therefore, its location is perfect.

 Ideal for romantic and chic couples, lovers of shopping and great restaurants, party groups, hen, stag.

-Very good.
-Everything can be done on foot.
-Average if you have difficulty walking.
+Excellent, because everything can be done on foot.
+Limited for those with difficulty walking.

 Ideal for people in good physical health and families.

 Complicated.
 Everything can be done on foot but you have to climb !
-If tram 28 passes through the heart of Graça, you have to be patient to get a seat.
-The solution remains the taxi.
+Even if f tram 28 goes through the heart of Graça, you should be patient if you want to sit.
+The best solution remains the taxi.
 It is therefore not recommended for people with reduced mobility.

-Its English garden gave it its letters of nobility.
-This chic and good-natured neighbourhood is in some way like the Marais district in Paris.
-Life here is very pleasant with its inspiring and conceptualized restaurants, its Portuguese-style shops.
-On the heights of Bairro Alto, it is very well located.
-Very popular with the gay community, the Principe Real district is their place to go out and take walks.
+The English garden at its heart enhances its nobility.
+This elegant and inviting neighbourhood offers a serene atmosphere and look likes, is somewhat similar to the Marais district in Paris.
+Life in the area is particularly enjoyable thanks to its array of innovative and conceptually designed restaurants and charming Portuguese-style shops.
+Perched on the heights of Bairro Alto, it boasts an excellent location and is especially popular with the gay community, as the Principe Real district is their place to go out and take walks.

 Ideal for gay couples, chic couples and quality window-shoppers !

-However, if Lisbon is only a stopover during your stay and you want an area that is easy to get to by car…these areas are to be recommended ! 🙂 Indeed, it is very difficult to park in the historic centre of Lisbon, or even to simply drive around.
+However, if Lisbon is only a stopover during your stay and you’re looking for an area easy to get to by car…these places are recommended ! 🙂 Indeed, it is very difficult to park in the historic centre of Lisbon, or even to simply drive around.

-There are also a number of highly rated hostels in Lisbon :
+There are many other highly rated hostels in Lisbon :

-I hope you found this guide useful, very good research and if you feel like it, book a private tour with us.
+I hope this guide has been useful for you and your research and if you’re up for it, book a private tour with us.

 Elliot and Sylvain, your guides in Lisbon